npoggi/vagrant-docker/README.md

 #####For a vanilla image built using the same docker file:

-DOCKER_IMAGE='npoggi/vagrant-docker' vagrant up provision
+DOCKER_IMAGE='npoggi/vagrant-docker' sudo vagrant up --provision

 #####For a pre-provisioned image with the puppet config (saves time)

-DOCKER_IMAGE='npoggi/vagrant-docker-provisioned' vagrant up
+DOCKER_IMAGE='npoggi/vagrant-docker-provisioned' sudo vagrant up --provision

 ###Notes:
 In case you switch images do a vagrant provision instead of just vagrant up